erSubhashThapa/100daysofcode/r1-log.md

 Ok now I need to figure out how to push it to github and link it here.
 Power currently at 63%.

 OK here it is!
 Not sure If I should have done it as a gist or repository.
-I still don't know how this all works, **Link to work:** [Simple Button Click Counter](https://github.com/dangerousdashie/Simple-Button-Click-Counter)
+I still don't know how this all works.

+**Link to work:** [Simple Button Click Counter](https://github.com/dangerousdashie/Simple-Button-Click-Counter)

 ## Log